WAClient/WALC/README.md

 - [X] Open links in Default Web Browser

 ## Contributions
+* You may check the issues section to solve an issue and submit a PR.
-Contributions for the listed TODOs are welcomed.
+* Contributions for the listed TODOs are welcomed.

- # Join the team
+ ## Join the team
  Do you want to collaborate?
 Join the project at https://crowdforge.io/projects/510